FULLERTON, Calif. (AP) — Health officials say a live bat found at an Orange County college has tested positive for rabies.

-Rabies is generally transmitted from to humans through the bites of infected animals.
+Rabies is generally transmitted to humans through the bites of infected animals.
 In recent years most human infections in the United States have been caused by rabies strains found in bats.
 Because bats' teeth are small, their bites can sometimes go unnoticed.

 Although easily curable when treated early, rabies can result in death if left untreated.